atlas-github/nih_lstm/README.md

 3. Run the installer. **Crucially, make sure to check the box that says "Add Python to PATH" during the installation.** This allows Python to run from command prompt or terminal.
 4. Follow the on-screen instructions to complete the installation.
 5. Open command prompt (Windows) or terminal (macOS/Linux).
 6. Type `python --version` or `python3 --version` and press Enter.
-The Python version you installed should appear.
+The installed Python version should appear.
 7. Type `pip --version` and press Enter. `pip` is the package installer for Python, which is used to install libraries.
 If there's no version, reinstall Python and ensure "Add Python to PATH" was checked.

 Install Essential Libraries: